ivan-hc/Database-of-pkg2appimaged-packages/README.md

-This repository is needed to build various AppImage packages from the Debian Stable/Oldstable repository or from some PPAs for Ubuntu.
+This repository is needed to build various AppImage packages from the Debian Stable/Oldstable repository, from some PPAs for Ubuntu, JuNest-based AppImages (or "Archimages") and other sources.

 ------------------------------------------------------------------------